Fourth of July Fireworks Safety

 Help keep your holiday safe by handling fireworks with care.

-To stay safe this holiday, the NFPA recommends avoiding consumer or at-home fireworks altogether.
-Instead attend professionally operated fireworks displays and enjoy from a safe distance.
-But if fireworks are a must-have at your celebration, here are some safety tips to follow:
+To stay safe this holiday, the NFPA recommends avoiding consumer or at-home fireworks altogether — opt instead to observe professionally operated fireworks displays.
+If fireworks are a must-have at your celebration, however, here are some safety tips to follow:

 - Don’t assume small fireworks are safer.
-Sparklers burn at 1,200°F and caused the majority of fireworks injuries in 2013, according to the CPSC.
+Sparklers burn at 2,000°F and caused the majority of fireworks injuries in 2017, according to the CPSC.

 - Keep a bucket of water nearby when you light fireworks.
 Soak used fireworks and sparklers in the water when you’re finished with them.